- 5.1–5.5 in

 Pine Warblers typically forage and sing high in pine trees.
 Males are aggressive in the early breeding season, in fall, and in winter.
 They chase other birds and indicate aggression by gliding or flying with stiff wingbeats toward and then away from their opponent, in a circle.
 Birds sometimes fight by flying toward each other and locking bills in the air.
 In winter Pine Warblers forage in mixed-species flocks, keeping a few feet of space between each other.
 Males establish breeding territories in late winter or spring, singing persistently and chasing intruders.
 Both parents will perform broken-wing displays to lure predators away from the nest.
 After the young fledge the warblers move around in family groups.

-Pine Warbler populations saw a steady increase between 1966 and 2010 according to the North American Breeding Bird Survey.
-Partners in Flight estimates a global breeding population of 13 million with 93 percent spending some part of the year in the U.S., and 3 percent breeding in Canada.
-They are a U.S.-Canada Stewardship species and rate a 7 out of 20 on the Continental Concern Score.
-They are not on the 2012 Watch List.
-Across much of their range, their native pine forests have been altered or destroyed—by logging, development, and fire suppression, however over the last few decades they have been able to move into areas where pines have been introduced into deciduous forests.
+Pine Warbler populations saw a steady increase between 1966 and 2014, according to the North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population of 13 million with 93% spending some part of the year in the U.S., and 3% breeding in Canada.
+This is a U.S.-Canada Stewardship species and rates a 7 out of 20 on the Continental Concern Score.
+Pine Warbler is not on the 2014 State of the Birds Watch List.
+Across much of their range, these warblers' native pine forests have been altered or destroyed—by logging, development, and fire suppression, however over the last few decades they have been able to move into areas where pines have been introduced into deciduous forests.
 In the 1950s, DDT that was sprayed to contain Dutch elm disease killed some Pine Warblers.

 Partial migrant.
 Pine Warblers from the northern U.S. and Canada migrate to wintering grounds in the southeastern U.S. Individuals that breed in the Southeast typically stay there year-round.